Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Further Analyses

-In this section, we present additional analyses to provide further insights into our methods.
-We first evaluate their performance on a real-world medical application dataset (Section \ref{app:medical}), and then visualize the selected data distribution in the latent space to qualitatively understand their ability in identifying critical data points (Section \ref{sec:insight of our method}).
-Finally, we provide ablation studies on key hyperparameters of our methods.
-Due to page limit, additional experiments on other hyperparameters, generalizability under different training schemes and perturbations, and the effect of intermediate model quality in low-label regimes, are provided in Appendix~\ref{app:more_analysis}.
+This section presents further analyses, including evaluations on a real-world medical dataset (Section \ref{app:medical}), visualizations of selected unlabeled data (Section \ref{sec:insight of our method}), and ablation studies on key hyperparameters (Section \ref{sec:hyperparameter tuning}).
+Due to the page limit, additional experiments under different training schemes and perturbations, as well as the effect of the intermediate model in low-label regimes, are provided in Appendix~\ref{app:more_analysis}.